Abhilekhgautam/Clock/README.md

 # Clock
-Here we made a analog using vanilla JS ,css and HTML.
+Here we made a analog clock using vanilla JS ,css and HTML.